 Before you can learn how to manage a small business effectively, you have to make sure the right people are in the correct position.
 As Tony Robbins says, if you continue to be involved in every decision, “You don’t have a business, you have a job.”
 To prevent yourself from making this mistake, you must build a team that works.
 Putting a good recruiting and hiring strategy in place is the best way to attract employers who are a good personality fit, are hungry for success and who will help you create a healthy and successful organizational culture.”
 Putting the right team in place lets you focus on the task that should be foremost on your list: managing a business.

 It can be difficult to give up your day-to-day involvement in the company you love.
 But a truly successful business can operate when you’re not there.
 As a CEO, your job is to get your company to that point – and much of this rests in the hands of your managers.

 Nobody likes a micromanager.
 Trusting your managers is an absolute must.
 But how do you manage a business without micromanaging?

-Here’s a fact you may find surprising: you don’t need to delegate to run a business.
+Here’s a fact you may find surprising: How to manage a business does not mean you need to delegate.
 Delegating can actually take more time – and time is money.
 You want to use the power of leverage.
 What’s the difference?